Skip to Content

 Shishito peppers cook incredibly quickly, as they have a thin skin.
 This also allows them to get nice and crispy on the outside in a matter of minutes!
 This is my favorite way to make them.

-We like serving them as a side dish, but they make the perfect appetizer or part of a tapas spread as well.
-They're super simple to make and are always well-received.
+We like serving them as a side dish, but they also make the perfect appetizer or part of a tapas spread.
+They're super simple to make and always well-received.

 An overhead shot of a bowl of blistered shishito peppers.